Property Market Trends 2025: Where Moving Patterns in Australia Show Growth

 Common Market Forecast Mistakes

-Mistake 1: Thinking Past Trends Will Last Growth rates slow down as prices rise.
+Mistake 1: Thinking Past Trends Will Last Growth rates slow as prices rise.
 When homes cost too much, growth falls.
 Moving patterns can shift.

 Mistake 2: High Sales Do Not Mean Future Market Trends High auction rates show current demand.
-They do not predict future market moves.
+They do not predict future moves.
 Use a first apartment checklist or new apartment checklist with market research for full checks.

 Always look at local market data.